-- Executive Order 13920, Securing the Bulk

-Power System (2020) Requires the

-Department of Energy to mitigate concerns

-with cyber attacks to bulk power system; to

-that end, the Department of Energy published

-a request for information focused on, inter

-alia, understanding participation in

-information sharing programs like E-ISAC.

-- Secure and Trusted Communications

-Networks Act (2020) Requires the Federal

-Communications Commission to develop an information sharing program regarding supply chain security risks with telecommunications providers and their suppliers.

-- Cybersecurity Information Sharing Act 2015

-(CISA) Allows information sharing between

-the U.S. government and technology and

-management companies.
-Authorizes

-companies to monitor and implement

-defensive measures on their own information

-systems to counter cyber threats.

-- Executive Order 13691 Promoting Private

-Sector Cybersecurity Information Sharing

-(2015) Directs private companies, nonprofit

-organizations, executive departments, and

-agencies to share information related to

-cybersecurity risks and incidents and

-collaborate to respond in close to real time as

-possible.

-- Presidential Policy Directive-21 Critical

-Infrastructure Security and Resilience, (2013)
+- Executive Order 13920, Securing the Bulk Power System (2020) - Requires the Department of Energy to mitigate cyber threats to bulk power system. - Secure and Trusted Communications Networks Act (2020) - Requires the Federal Communications Commission to develop an information sharing program regarding supply chain security risks with telecommunications providers and their suppliers. - Cybersecurity Information Sharing Act 2015 (CISA) - Allows information sharing between the U.S. government and technology and management companies.
+Authorizes companies to monitor and implement defensive measures on their own information systems to counter cyber threats. - Executive Order 13691: Promoting Private Sector Cybersecurity Information Sharing (2015) - Directs private companies, nonprofit organizations, executive departments, and agencies to share information related to cybersecurity risks and incidents and collaborate to respond in as close to real time as possible.